Seasonal · Field Guide

 What is the best way to keep track of drinks you've tried?

-A dedicated drink journal beats memory, a notes app, or your camera roll, because it keeps the photo, name, rating, and context together and searchable.
-The key is speed: if logging takes more than a few seconds, you will not do it at a party.
-Drinqly is built for a three-tap check-in.
+A dedicated drink journal holds up better than memory, a notes app, or a buried camera roll, because it keeps the photo, the name, the rating, and the place in one entry you can search months later.
+Speed is the deciding factor.
+If logging a drink takes longer than a few taps, it will not survive a real party.
+Drinqly is built around a three-tap check-in for that reason.

 Do photos of drinks actually help you remember them?